 - museums taking heritage collections into a community library

 - a theatre performance in a city square that many people walk through

 - an interactive experience along a waterfront inspired by a New Zealand film.

 Funding is broadly available to cultural sector practitioners, collectives or organisations in Aotearoa.

-There are four eligibility requirements for projects:
+In round one there were four eligibility requirements for projects: